-- 1. Apply problem solving and critical thinking skills to information technology solutions - 2.
-Design and manage secure networks using standard industry practices - 3.
-Demonstrate knowledge of hardware and software installation, maintenance, and support - 4.
-Use technical support and customer service best practices - 5.
-Follow information security best practices - 6.
-Troubleshoot, maintain and secure PCs, mobile devices, and peripherals - 7.
-Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior and appropriate interpersonal interaction to situations in his or her career and personal life
+- 1. Demonstrate knowledge of hardware and software installation, maintenance, and support - 2.
+Design, manage, and secure networks using standard industry practices - 3.
+Use technical support and customer service best practices - 4.
+Troubleshoot, maintain, and secure PCs, mobile devices, and peripherals - 5.
+Implement cloud computing and virtualization solutions - 6.
+Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior and appropriate interpersonal interaction to situations in his or her career and personal life - 7.
+Demonstrate the social skills, professional appearance, attitudes and behavior that employers expect of all SJVC graduates.